hpc-uk/build-instructions/utils/spindle/build_spindle_0.13_archer2_gcc11.md

 on a compute node).

-ARCHER2 is setup such that a password is required when running ‘rsh <nodename>’ or ‘ssh <nodename>’ to access the nodes assigned to a job, otherwise the Spindle build could be configured with the ‘--with-rsh-launch’ option, which configures Spindle to start its daemons by rsh/ssh’ing to each node.
+ARCHER2 is setup such that a password is required when running ‘rsh <nodename>’ or ‘ssh <nodename>’ to access the nodes assigned to a job, otherwise the Spindle build could be configured with the ‘--with-rsh-launch’ option, which instructs Spindle to start its daemons by rsh/ssh’ing to each node.

 The workaround is to instead use the `--with-slurm-launch` option &mdash; that causes Spindle to launch daemons by running